Children's Community Nursing Service, Richmond

 Alcohol can cause hypoglycaemia (a hypo) shortly after drinking.
 This effect can last for up to 24 hours after drinking.

-If you drink alcohol, we recommend you check your blood sugar before you go to bed.
+If you drink alcohol, you should check your blood sugar before you go to bed.

 If your blood sugar is lower than 8mmol/L we advise you to have a snack before bed.
 This will help you to avoid a low blood sugar reaction while you sleep.